 Although things were a little tricky as the first panel, we had to cut out where the plug sockets were.

-Once the first panel was up, the rest was incredibly easy and quick process of hanging.
+Once the first panel was up, the rest was an incredibly easy and quick process of hanging.

 The guidelines and numbered panels made a huge difference in ensuring the correct panel was chosen which with a more complex and not so large motif would be hugely helpful.